-Postponed at last minute, the last debate between presidential candidates in the Philippines is eventually cancelled following a controversy with the company tasked to organize it.
+Postponed at the last minute, the last debate between presidential candidates in the Philippines is eventually canceled following a controversy with the company tasked to organize it.

 The election commission justified “inevitable scheduling conflicts” to gather all candidates only days before Filipino citizens vote for their new president and vice president on May 9.

 Instead of a debate, candidates will appear separately on recorded 1-hour panel interviews.
 It will be organized by the Kapisanan ng mga Brodkaster ng Pilipinas (KBP), the new company the Comelec found in a rush.

 The debates were originally scheduled on April 23 and 24 but were already postponed by a week at the last minute after reports that the previous organizer failed to pay for the venue.